Belan-Lab/TTL-trigger-timer/README.md

 __Note: Detailed description of the Doric LDFLS setup is not provided here!__

-5. Use a BNC cable to connect the the laser's TTL input for laser diode #1, 450 nm to TTL timer (Arduino-UNO compatible board with LCD-keypad shield in a very beautiful blue plastic box!).
-Ensure that you properly secured it by rotating connector.
+5. Use a BNC cable to connect the the laser's TTL input for laser diode #1, 450 nm to the TTL timer (Arduino-UNO compatible board with LCD-keypad shield in a very beautiful blue plastic box!).
+Ensure that you properly secure it by rotating the connector.

 <img src="pic/image33.jpg" style="zoom:25%;" />